yusufammar/ecommerce-ordering-app-preview/README.md

-# 🍴 Food Ordering Website
+# 🍴 E-commerce & Food Ordering Website

-A **full-stack food ordering platform** built for a startup restaurant.
+A **full-stack e-commerce & food ordering platform** built for a startup restaurant.
 Developed with **Node.js, Express, PostgreSQL, and React**, it features **real-time cashier updates via SSE**, **JWT authentication**, and a **mobile-first responsive, user-friendly UI** — deployed on **Render** with **zero downtime**.

 <br>